mrkrumhausen/product-space/_site/CONTRIBUTING.md

 You want to contribute, Awesome!

+Having a consistent format to document plays is important for a working play book.
+Plays are similar to recipes where they have a standard format (ingredients, procedures, tools) that make it easy to read a set of recipes and understand them.

-Please ensure your pull request adheres to the following guidelines:
+**Please ensure your pull request adheres to the following guidelines:**

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.